 North: Three factors to consider are the heat, which is generally high from April to May/June; the monsoonal rain (May/June to September), which can sometimes flood roads and train tracks if very heavy; and the fog (December and January), which can affect plane/train travel and sightseeing in Agra and Delhi.
 So, February, March, October, and November are the prime months.
 (June to August in the far north.)

 South: Like the rest of India, avoid, if possible, the heat (April and May) and rain (June to October), exacerbated by the potential dangers of cyclones in coastal areas.
 Inland places like Bengaluru are milder, less influenced by the monsoon, and not affected by cyclones.
-So, the best times are November/December to March/April but avoid the peak December/January period in Goa.
-On the southeast coast, where the monsoon season is different, the best times are January to March.
+So, the best times are November/December to March/April but the peak December/January period in Goa is busy.
+Mumbai can get heavy rain during the monsoon.
+In Chennai and on the southeast coast, where the monsoon season is different, the best times are January to March.